Back Up Your Phone to iCloud or iTunes

 - After your existing data has been erased, it’s time to restore your data from your backup.

 - Turn on your device.
-You should see a “Hello” screen.
+You should see the “Hello” screen.

 - Navigate to the “Apps & Data” screen.